kaleguy/leovue/README.md

 ![Leo](https://kaleguy.github.io/leovue/screencasts/leo.gif)

-## Leo Vue
+## LeoVue
-You can use Leo Vue to view Leo files with a browser.
-Leo Vue also allows you to put urls in node titles, with the content pane showing the url content.
+You can use LeoVue to view Leo files with a browser.
+LeoVue also allows you to put urls in node titles, with the content pane showing the url content.
 ![Leo](https://kaleguy.github.io/leovue/screencasts/leovue.gif)

 ## Outline Formats
-Leo Vue allows you to view outlines in various formats, including inline.
+LeoVue allows you to view outlines in various formats, including inline.
 ![Leo](https://kaleguy.github.io/leovue/screencasts/leovue-trees.gif)

 ## Vue Components in Content
 Content in nodes can contain Vue components or csv data.
-Leo Vue renders the Vue components.
+LeoVue renders the Vue components.
 ![Leo](https://kaleguy.github.io/leovue/screencasts/leovue-components.gif)

 ## Create Nested Presentations
-Leo Vue uses the Reveal.js library to create presentations from Leo outlines.
+LeoVue uses the Reveal.js library to create presentations from Leo outlines.
 As with any Leo content, content can be nested and content items can be cloned (shared in multiple presentations).
 ![Leo](https://kaleguy.github.io/leovue/screencasts/leovue-presentations.gif)

 ## Summary Nodes

-Leo Vue has a couple of directives that create summary nodes: nodes that summarize content found in other nodes.
+LeoVue has a couple of directives that create summary nodes: nodes that summarize content found in other nodes.

-Two types of summary nodes are currently implemented in Leo Vue.
+Two types of summary nodes are currently implemented in LeoVue.
 You can add your own summary directive by customizing the code in one of these directives.

 ### Kanban